 We implement specific marketing plans for the different localities, stages and seasons of our business with emphasis on maximizing return on investment for every dollar spent.
-Our strategies to attract customers include strong search engine marketing, user friendly online presence, community connection programs and development of large national accounts to fulfill their last mile storage needs.
+Our strategies to attract customers include strong search engine marketing, user friendly online presence and no-contact rental processes, community connection programs and development of large national accounts to fulfill their last-mile storage needs.
 We conduct specific store and market analysis to determine how, when and where to focus our marketing dollars with the goal of efficiently and consistently increasing the value of our stores.